BAMS Meeting February 20th

 This article first appeared in Mushroom The Journal, Issue 110, Fall 2011 - Winter 2012, p.
 42.

 The Bay Area Mycological Society (BAMS), established in 2006, is dedicated to the art and science of mushrooms.
-We hold our meetings at UC Berkeley.
-We hold local and long distance forays, participate in the Yosemite National Park Fungal Survey, and organize the Point Reyes Fungus Fairs and All California Club Forays.
+We hold meetings at UC Berkeley.
+We hold local and long distance forays, played key roles in past fungal surveys at Point Reyes National Seashore and Yosemite National Park.
+We organize the Point Reyes Fungus Fairs and All California Club Forays.

 We are affiliated with the North American Mycological Association.
 We host a lively online discussion group.
 Our members range from beginners to professionals in the field.
 We believe that everyone wants to learn, and has ideas to share.
 Join us.